Updated May 2023

 Most Literary Agents Work On Commission

 Industry standard practice is that literary agents are paid for their work through the commission they make when they sell your book and not by directly charging the author(s) they represent.
-As a client, you may be required to pay for the cost of making phone calls and mailing packages.
+As a client, you may be required to pay for the cost of making phone calls and other office expenses.
 But, otherwise, a literary agent only makes money through commission on book sales to publishers.

 If you receive interest from a literary agent who charges a fee to represent your writing or for anything other than the nominal costs mentioned above, be very suspicious.

 Literary Agent Standard Commission On Book Sales To Domestic Publishers

 Generally speaking, literary agents take 15% of your total income from the first sale of your book before taxes.
 For example, if you receive a $10,000 advance on the first sale of the book to a major publisher, your literary agent will take a commission of $1,500.
 If you make any royalties beyond your advance, your agent will receive 15% of those royalties.

 Some literary agents have been known to contract higher or lower commissions, but 15% is currently the standard rate.

 Literary Agent Commission On Foreign Subsidiary Rights And Translations